 All versions of BIAB, including the Demonstration Version, require that you have a password in order to activate the installer.

-- If you are in a licensed organization you can get the password from your Biathlon affiliated organization.
+- If you are affiliated (perhaps as a member of a Club) to an organization holding a divisional license, such as your Division, you can get the password from your Biathlon-affiliated club or division.

-- If you want to try the Demonstration version simply contact, using the link that follows, Biathlon Ontario’s BIAB Support Representative (and the author of BIAB), Graham Lindsay
+- If you want to try the Demonstration version, simply email, using the link that follows, Biathlon Ontario’s BIAB Support Representative (and the author of BIAB), Graham Lindsay

-The demonstration versions have the same system requirements as the fully licensed versions, but do not include the BIAB Summit Network Simulator and have other restrictions.
+The demonstration versions have the same operating system requirements as the fully-licensed versions, but do not include the BIAB Summit Network Simulator and have other restrictions.

 Windows Demonstration Version

 To see notes about the installation of BIAB in both Windows and Mac OS X, click here.

 BIAB v8.5.2 – 20 November 2018

 - Fixed an issue that arose under certain circumstances in which a Competition that had been redefined was not selectable as an Entry for a Competitor, when it should have appeared as a choice in the selection list.